lmc2179/lmc2179.github.io/drafts/elbow_finding.md

 # Final assembly (Top to bottom)

-# Dealing with diminishing returns in dimensionality and beyond: the knee/elbow problem
+# Dealing with diminishing returns in dimensionality reduction and beyond: finding the knee/elbow on the graph

-?
+Lots of decisions faced by practicing data scientists involve relationships with diminishing returns:
+* When doing dimensionality reduction (PCA, NMF, Factor Analysis, etc), we need to select how many dimensions to project down to.

 # Draft II